Skip links

 • Update to the tax point rules.

-• Supplies of natural gas, heating and cooling energy cross-border are deemed distance sales as so may be reported in OSS
+• Supplies of natural gas, heating and cooling energy cross-border are deemed distance sales as so may be reported in the One-Stop Shop (OSS) VAT return.

 • Short-term accommodation rental and road ride sharing platforms will become the deemed supplier for VAT purposes of their underlying suppliers’ transactions.
 This means they will have to charge and collect VAT on behalf of the supplier.